honeycombio/academy-instrumentation-nodejs/README.md

 Have Docker installed.

-Define your Honeycomb API key.
-Add this to the middle of `.env`:
+If you have not already defined your API key, do so by adding this to the middle of `.env`:

 ```bash
 HONEYCOMB_API_KEY="paste your api key here"